nikitakrutoy/AsteroidsGame/README.md

 [SceneManeger.cpp](/src/SceneManager.cpp) implements manager that controls switching scenes for scene layers.
 There are 3 scene layers: Background, Game Field and UI.
 The only difference is rasterization order.

-[Rasterizer.cpp](/src/Rasterizer.cpp) implents different kinds of rasterization algorithms used for drawing game objects and scenes.
+[Rasterizer.cpp](/src/Rasterizer.cpp) implements different kinds of rasterization algorithms used for drawing game objects and scenes.

 [GameState.h](/src/GameState.h) defines global game variables like lives and score that are accessble to all scene and game objects.